Commitment to protecting your personal data

 - Automated decisions

-- Include copy of your ID and clearly describe the right to exercise
+- Include copy of your identification document and clearly describe the right to exercise

-- You’ll receive response within maximum 15 business days per current regulations
+- You will receive response within maximum 15 business days according to current regulations

 - Data encryption in transit and at rest